discipl/flinteditor-mps/README.md

 3. In the used languages tab select Flint and press OK.
 4. Right click on the created model and select `New > FlintModel` or select `Import FlintModel from json`.
 5. Create a Flint model.
 (Tip: Use control space to get suggestions)
-6. To view the activity diagram of a fact.
-Right click on a Fact select Visualize Activity diagram.
+6. To use the block editor press `alt+enter` while focused on a fact or act and select `Show Block Diagram Editor`.
 7. To preview the generated json right click in the Flint model and select preview generated text.
 The file is located at `{project-location}/solutions/{solution-name}/source_gen/{solution-name}/{model-name]/{flint-model-name}.flint.json`.
 8. Right click on the created model and select `New > FlintModelRunner`
 9. Configure the runner.